gaojude/react-ts-mobx/README.md

-A React App example in TypeScript that uses MobX for state management
+A React App example in TypeScript that uses MobX for state management.

 - React
 - TypeScript